-Students dismissed from MACU for disciplinary reasons must receive written permission from the Vice President for Student Services and submit this letter with their application for admission.
+Students dismissed from MACU for disciplinary reasons must receive written permission from the vice president for student life and submit this letter with their application for admission.
 Students dismissed for academic reasons must complete at least 6 semester credit hours that are transferrable from an accredited institution of higher education, and earned at least a 2.00 GPA in that course work.
 Students who have previous financial obligations to the university must clear their accounts in order to re-enroll.